amandp13/Cool-Scripts-Python-Nerds/readme.md

-This is a program to check strength of a password(python 3.8 used)
+This python program uses web scraping concept to fetch scores of selected cricket matches.